 But the direction and the editing help the film too, note how we now get another dissolve, this time onto the bleak and prosaic night-time street.
 This dissolve mirrors the one that introduced us to the scene of revelation in the cab, but if before we went from the dream date into intimate revelation, this one takes us back to the harsh reality of the street.
 It’s very well done.

-But the film does offer more than Lombard or the skill and polish of the mise-en-scène to appreciate.
+But the film does offer more than Lombard or the skill and polish of the mise-en-scène.
 There’s McMurray too.
 He’s easy to ignore as, aside from his work for Billy Wilder in Double Indemnity and The Apartment, there’s not much people remember him for.
 However, it’s worth reminding ourselves that he was one of the most famous and likeable stars in American cinema and at the very forefront of celebrity culture in the US, first as a top film star from about 1935 and throughout the forties and fifties, then as a very successful star of Disney films such as The Shaggy Dog (1959) and The Absent Minded Professor (1961); then, even later, in one of the top-rated TV shows in the US in My Three Sons (1960-1972), first for ABC (1960-1965) and then for CBS (1965-1972).
 Aside from that, he’d recorded records, been on Broadway, starred on radio and even been the original model for Fawcett Comics’ Captain Marvel.
 He can’t simply be dismissed.